yedhukrishnan/scribble/README.md

 # scribble
-An android app to scribble things down!
+An android app to scribble things down.